Ha4rry/voice-assistant/README.md

 ## Description

-program to speak to an AI with a microphone and be spoken back to through the output device using ollama, whisper, pyaudio and espeak
+program to speak to an AI with a microphone and be spoken back to through the output device using ollama, whisper, pyaudio and piper

 ## IMPORTANT